spuithori/svelte-ionic-app/README.md

 ## Things to do maybe one day...
 - make it an npm package - already in a lib style - https://betterprogramming.pub/creating-a-package-for-svelte-f44fccbc886b, https://blog.logrocket.com/build-your-own-component-library-svelte/
-- test ssr setup - compiling SSR runs ok - but, need to figure out how to serve
 - dark mode selector
-- Sveltekit testing - but already know that SSR isn't ok and the integration with the router is something else = https://github.com/sveltejs/kit/issues/5143

 ## Things not being implemented
 `ion-router-link`, `ion-router`,`ion-route`, `ion-route-redirect` and `ion-router-outlet` - these are imho obsolete because of usage of the router in this project.
 But tell me if I am wrong here!